Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Since this is an article about dog bites that are never reported, it cannot be based on numbers from those reported by the CDC and AVMA (American Veterinary Medical Association).
-This is not a list of the ten most aggressive dogs based on dog bites.
+This is not a list of the 10 most aggressive dogs based on dog bites.
 There are plenty of those lists, and all of them are wrong.
-If you want to read that sort of useless tripe go away and type it into your browser.

-According to a study from the journal of Applied Animal Behavior Science, the three most aggressive breeds are the Dachshund, Chihuahua, and Jack Russell Terrier.
-A University of Pennsylvania study interviewed 6000 dog owners and most thought that the smaller dogs were more aggressive.
+According to a journal article from Applied Animal Behavior Science, the three most aggressive breeds are the Dachshund, Chihuahua, and Jack Russell Terrier.
+A University of Pennsylvania study interviewed 6,000 dog owners, and most thought that the smaller dogs were more aggressive.
 At least 20% of Dachshunds had bitten strangers.

-The other breeds listed here tend to be aggressive but were not listed in the Applied Animal Behavior study.
+The other breeds listed here tend to be aggressive but were not listed in the Applied Animal Behavior/University of Pennsylvania study.
 They are dog breeds that I have decided to add to the list.

 So you can choose to believe in all or none of the studies.
-What dog breeds do I believe bite and go through life without being reported?
+What dog breeds have I seen bite and go through life without being reported?
 These five are at the top of my list.

 Other bites may happen when a Dachshund comes across a stranger in his house or yard.
 If the Dachshund bites a kid running through the yard, the parents may not even find out about it, much less animal control.

-Even if this dog is rated as one of the most aggressive, and is one of the dogs most likely to bite and get away with it.
+This dog is rated as one of the most aggressive and is one of the dogs most likely to bite and get away with it.
 If you don't agree with me, watch a few of the videos where they are teased.

-This dog is an active dog and one of the most aggressive but when he is able to work the aggression is not really a significant issue.
+This dog is an active dog and can be one of the most aggressive, but when he is able to work, the aggression is not really a significant issue.
 JRTs were bred to dig down to dens to hunt fox, badger, and other small game, and aggression was a good quality in such a dog.

 Working dogs that have nothing to do become bored and destructive.
 The JRT is no exception.
 If they cannot hunt, they should be taught to play flyball, compete in agility, or at least taken to obedience classes.